 As a result, possibly, of this division of loyalties, the bulk of the family possessions remained in the possession of the line of Ieuan ap Maredudd until 1463; in that year, the lands were partitioned and Gesail Gyfarch fell to the share of Ieuan ap Robert ap Maredudd (1437 - 1468).
 He was a Lancastrian and died of the plague at Gesail Gyfarch in 1468.
 His son, Maredudd, to avoid implication in the feuds of his kinsmen in Eifionydd, purchased the lease of Dolwyddelan castle about 1489; he later built Penamnen, and finally purchased Gwydir from Dafydd ap Hywel Coetmor about 1500.

-was educated at Bedford School and Lincoln's Inn.
+Eldest son of Sir John Wynn.
+He was educated at Bedford School and Lincoln's Inn.
 He was high sheriff of Merioneth, 1611-2, and was knighted in 1613.
-His marriage to Margaret, daughter of Sir Thomas Cave, appears to have been unhappy, and he travelled in France and Italy, 1613-4, and d. at Lucca, 1614, possibly in the Roman faith.
-His younger brother,
+His marriage to Margaret, daughter of Sir Thomas Cave, appears to have been unhappy, and he travelled in France and Italy, 1613-4, and died at Lucca, 1614, possibly in the Roman faith.

-His marriage in 1618 to Anne, daughter and coheiress of Sir Francis Darcy, was childless, and the baronetcy and estates fell to his brother,
+His marriage in 1618 to Anne, daughter and coheiress of Sir Francis Darcy, was childless.

-Educated at Westminster, Eton, and S. John's, Cambridge, he was apprenticed to a merchant of the Staple in 1608, but eventually came under the patronage of lord-keeper (later archbishop) John Williams, whose niece, Grace, he m. in 1462.
+The baronetcy and estates fell to Richard's brother Owen.
+He was educated at Westminster, Eton, and S. John's, Cambridge, he was apprenticed to a merchant of the Staple in 1608, but eventually came under the patronage of lord-keeper (later archbishop) John Williams, whose niece, Grace, he married in 1462.
 Like his elder brother, he took no active part in the Civil Wars.
 Although threatened with sequestration in 1656, he appears to have escaped and as sheriff of Caernarvonshire in 1653, he proclaimed Cromwell as Protector.
 He was high sheriff of Denbighshire in 1656.
 He was interested in alchemy, chemistry, and metallurgy, and corresponded with Dr. John Davies of Mallwyd (c.
 1567 - 1644).

 Published date: 1959